preservim/vim-litecorrect/README.markdown

 ### Correct previous misspelling

-To augment _litecorrect_ you may find the following command useful.
+To augment _litecorrect_ you may find the following key mapping useful.
 It forces the top-ranked correction on the first misspelled word before the cursor.